EXCLUSIVE-Argentina plans higher local oil price to protect sector amid rout -sources

 By Eliana Raszewski

-BUENOS AIRES, April 23 (Reuters) - Argentina plans to issue a decree setting a higher local oil barrel price to protect the domestic industry from being further decimated by crashing global prices and slumping fuel demand during the coronavirus pandemic, two industry sources told Reuters.
+BUENOS AIRES, April 23 (Reuters) - Argentina plans to issue a decree setting a higher local oil barrel price to protect the domestic industry from being further decimated by a collapse in global prices and slumping fuel demand due to the coronavirus pandemic, two industry sources told Reuters on Thursday.

 In Argentina as in other countries during the pandemic, a slower economy has slashed fuel demand.
 Refiners are not purchasing all the crude that is being produced, and storage space is growing scarce pressuring prices even more.